MohammedRaquib/skills-communicate-using-markdown/README.md

   Add your open source license, GitHub uses MIT license.
 -->

-# Heading 1
-## Heading 2
-### Valid Heading

 # Communicate using Markdown

-_Organize ideas and collaborate using Markdown, a lightweight language for text formatting._
+# _Organize ideas and collaborate using Markdown, a lightweight language for text formatting._

 </header>